-Any portfolio that is holding more than 20 darwins will most likely be a losing one.
-Find a way to filter your darwin selections and bring them down to 10 if you are part of the Darwinex investors that have more than this number in your portfolio.
+Any portfolio that is holding more than 10 darwins will most likely be a losing one.
+Find a way to filter your darwin selections and bring them down if you are part of the Darwinex investors that have more than this number in your portfolio.

-With the remaining 10, you need to monitor them to ensure profitability.
-For instance, any darwin that falls outside your selection criteria should be replaced immediately.
+With your selected 10, you need to monitor them to ensure profitability.
+For instance, any darwin that falls outside your selection criteria should be replaced.
 This can be done once a month or quarterly at most.

 Becoming one of the profitable Darwinex investors is possible if you know how to select darwins that are performing today and have the potential to deliver tomorrow.
 The tips covered here contain the knowledge you would have gained by trial and error and of course lost money.
 Take them seriously!